How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 For Social Media (Instagram, TikTok, LinkedIn):

-1. Open video editing tool (Kapwing, CapCut, etc.)
+1. Open a video editor (Kapwing, CapCut, etc.)

 2. Import your video

-3. Import SRT subtitle file
+3. Import the SRT

-4. Customize subtitle style (font, color, position)
+4. Style (font, color, position)

-5. Export video with burned-in subtitles
+5. Export with burned-in subtitles

-6. Upload to social media platform
+6. Upload to the platform

 For Website Embed:

-1. Host video on your website
+1. Host the video on your site

-2. Use HTML5 video player
+2. Use HTML5 video

-3. Add <track> element with VTT file:
+3. Add a <track> element with the VTT file:

 <video controls>